 Genetic Diversity Conservation Methodology

-Camcore, with help fMauroClimbingrom both active and honorary members, makes exploration trips into rugged and isolated areas of Central America and Mexico and various locations in Southeast Asia to find new populations of threatened trees.
+Camcore, with help from both active and honorary members, makes exploration trips into rugged and isolated areas of Central America and Mexico and various locations in Southeast Asia to find new populations of threatened trees.
 Once a forest population is identified as being threatened, we record the location is verified using a GPS (Global Positioning System).
 We then choose 20 to 50 seed-bearing trees from each population exhibiting good growth and form (whenever possible).
 Our goal is to collect seeds from enough trees in each population in the donor country to ensure that our sample represents the genetic diversity of the entire population.

 Each tree chosen for collection receives a special pedigree number that is recorded in our database.
 Individual family seedlots are then sent to Camcore members throughout the world to plant in field conservation banks and progeny trials using a standard test design.